-- 1) Historical freedom as described in Chapter 1.4. does not apply to EHD. - 2) A country or a zone may be considered free from EHD when infection with EHDV is notifiable in the whole country, importation of animals and their semen, embryos or oocytes is carried out in accordance with this chapter and either: - a) a surveillance programme in accordance with Article 8.7.14. has demonstrated no evidence of EHDV transmission in the country or zone during the past two years; or - b) an ongoing surveillance programme in accordance with Article 8.7.14. and Chapter 4.3. has found no Culicoides for at least two years in the country or zone. - 3) A country or zone free from EHD in which ongoing vector surveillance has found no evidence of Culicoides will not lose its free status through the introduction of seropositive or infective animals, or semen, embryos or oocytes from countries or zones infected with EHD.
+- 1) Historical freedom as described in Chapter 1.4. does not apply to EHD. - 2) A country or a zone may be considered free from EHD when infection with EHDV is notifiable in the entire country, importation of animals and their semen or embryos is carried out in accordance with this chapter and either: - a) a surveillance programme in accordance with Article 8.7.14. has demonstrated no evidence of transmission of EHDV in the country or zone during the past two years; or - b) an ongoing surveillance programme in accordance with Article 8.7.14. and Chapter 4.3. has found no Culicoides for at least two years in the country or zone. - 3) A country or zone free from EHD in which ongoing vector surveillance has found no evidence of Culicoides will not lose its free status through the introduction of seropositive or infective animals, or semen or embryos from countries or zones infected with EHDV.

-- 4) A country or zone free from EHD in which Culicoides are present will not lose its free status through the introduction of seropositive animals, or semen, embryos or oocytes provided that: - an ongoing surveillance programme has focused on EHDV transmission in domestic bovids and farmed cervids and has demonstrated no evidence of EHDV transmission in the country or zone; or - b) the animals, semen, embryos and oocytes were introduced in accordance with this chapter.
+- 4) A country or zone free from EHD in which Culicoides are present will not lose its free status through the introduction of seropositive animals, or semen or embryos provided that: - a) an ongoing surveillance programme has focused on transmission of EHDV in domestic bovids and farmed cervids and has demonstrated no evidence of transmission in the country or zone; or - b) the animals, semen and embryos were introduced in accordance with this chapter.